Vietnam.vn - Nền tảng quảng bá Việt Nam

 Illustration photo.

 Indeed, we possess a rich store of superficial knowledge.
-We can discuss climate change, economic crises, or new cultural trends, but when we dig deeper, we often stop at slogans or pre-digested viewpoints.
-We know a lot of things, but a little of each, and it is difficult to truly understand anything deeply.
+We can discuss climate change, economic crises or new cultural trends, but when we dig deeper, we often stop at slogans or pre-digested viewpoints.
+We know many things, but only a little of each, and it is difficult to truly understand anything deeply.

 Social media has created “overnight experts.”
 Some people freely express their opinions on education policy, even though they are not in the industry and have never thoroughly researched it.
 Others boldly comment on the stock market, even though they have never read an economics book.
-Such opinions can still spread widely, adding to the chaos in the information environment.
+Such opinions can still spread widely, making the information environment more chaotic.

 The worrying thing is that by believing that what we read on social media is enough, we gradually give up the need to learn from reliable sources.
 This creates a one-sided worldview, based on fragments of information and unverified opinions.